top of page

 • Manipulative marketing playing on clients weaknesses.

-• Larger companies maintaining sales of poor quality products.
+• Larger companies maintaining sales of poorer quality products, through large marketing budgets.

 • Larger companies dominating, monopolising, and manipulating the market.